nexmo-community/contact-center-server-node/CONTRIBUTING.md

 This section guides you through submitting a suggestion, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Fill in [the template](https://github.com/nexmo-community/contact-center-server-node/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.
+Fill out [the required template][featurerequest], the information it asks for helps us resolve issues faster.

 ### Before Submitting An Enhancement Suggestion